 I mean, there’s literally no way around this one.
 You need a good pair of sneakers to do pretty much any form of exercise.

 I even find my form is better when I throw on my shoes to do an at-home strength training routine versus going barefoot.

 If you’re looking for a good pair of shoes, I highly recommend Brooks Adrenaline; I’ve been running in them for over ten years.

 Can’t go wrong with Brooks!

-I hope you find this helpful, especially amidst the current events going on.
-Effective home workouts are more important than ever right now.
+I hope you find this list helpful.
+Effective home workouts are so important when you’re busy.
 My hope is that these pieces of inexpensive home workout equipment will help see you through, just as they have so far for me.